pkp/pkp-docs/coalition-publica/en/subscriptions.md

 You will need to be running **Open Journal Systems [Long-Term Support](https://pkp.sfu.ca/software/ojs/download/) version or newer**.

-Ensure that your System Administrator has followed Step 3.
-Ensure that you have entered an API key secret in the System Administrator Steps section in the initial setup part of this document.

 ## Site Administrator Steps

-The following steps can be performed within OJS by users with the Site Administrator or the Journal Manager role.
+The following steps can be performed within OJS by users with the Site Administrator or the Journal Manager role **after** a System Administrator has followed Step 3.
+Ensure that you have entered an API key secret in the System Administrator Steps section of this document.

 ### Step 1.
 Create a Subscription Manager